l-shokane/Simplified_Netflix_Clone/README.md

 Trying to implement a smooth user experience was challenging, trying to make sure the video streaming feature was working.
 Issues with cross-browser compatibility was also a headache and a half

 Future Improvements
 Going foward with this clone I would like to add more features like personalized recommendations and a search function which will allow users to search for a particular show and get results.
 I will also implement payment features for premium content access.
 I will improve video perfomance like when you hover over a video it starts playing the trailer.
+Also input a full screen feature for when you play the videos.

 Conclusion